xnslx/xnslx/README.md

 ### Updates: Newly launched headless e-commerce website, <a href="https://naixjewelry.vercel.app/">link</a>

-My name Xian.
-I am a full-time mom with two little kiddos, who are 3.5 yrs and 5.5 yrs old.
+My name is Xian.
+I am a full-time mom with two little kiddos, who are 5.5 yrs and 7.5 yrs old.

-Me, my husband and our two little ones are living in Kansas, a Midwestern state in USA, in which is famous for the film The Wizard of Oz, which took place against the backdrop of Kansas.
+We used to live in Kansas, a Midwestern state in USA, in which is famous for the film The Wizard of Oz, which took place against the backdrop of Kansas, then move to Los Alamsos which is located in NM.

 I studies English Literature and took my Master degree in UK in Sheffield University majoring in global journalism.
 I was a recipient of ERASMUS funding and I was also an intern in WHO Headquarter for three month.
 I like Switzerland, it is beautiful.